kiranvad/MLCD/MLCD_Experiments/Readme.md

 ttest
 -----
-* ttest folder contains CSV files corresponding to various performance measures computed to perform a sophisticated, stastical t-test (one-sided, paired with a significance level of 0.01) to naturally asses the following Null hypothesis:
+* ttest folder contains CSV files corresponding to various performance measures computed to perform a sophisticated, statistical t-test (one-sided, paired with a significance level of 0.01) to naturally asses the following Null hypothesis:

 > H0 : mt-lmnn is comparable to the best performing measure

 * Clustering settings used to compute the performance measures are also provided as text files.
-Each line in the text file correspond to relvant row in CSV file for a given metric.
+Each line in the text file correspond to relevant row in CSV file for a given metric.